Some people are found to be excessively allergic to the venom

 If the sting does not induce extreme allergic reactions, you can choose to trust your Nani-Dadi kenuskhe to come in handy for some quick respite.
 Raw potato and onion have been used traditionally to treat the initial pain of stings.
 Both have anti-inflammatory properties.

 Papaya and other meat tenderisers can come in handy for instant pain relief.
 Apart from papain, papaya also contains other effective enzymes that help against inflammation and promote healing of burns.
+This fruit can come to great help.
+Try it.

 It is noted that honey can also cancel out the sting left by a ‘honey bee’?
 Ironic much?
 Yes, dabbing honey on to the wound and covering it with a gauze for 30 minutes can prove to be an effective remedy.
 However if a person is allergic to honey, it is advisable to keep away from it.